 > Peter Bellamy > Songs > Gunga Din

 [words Rudyard Kipling, music trad. arr.
 Peter Bellamy; notes on Gunga Din at the Kipling Society]

 Gunga Din is a poem from Rudyard Kipling's book Barrack-Room Ballads.
 Peter Bellamy sang it on his third album of songs set to Kipling's poems, Peter Bellamy Sings the Barrack-Room Ballads of Rudyard Kipling.
 This track was also included on his Free Reed anthology Wake the Vaulted Echoes.
-Peter Bellamy commented in the album's sleeve notes:
+Peter Bellamy noted:

 This well-work tale is based on the true exploits of Juma, a water-carrier to the Frontier Force Regiment of the Guides at the Siege of Delhi in 1857.
 The heroic narrative is obviously modelled on the stirring monologues of the halls.
 With very little melodic adaption the tune of the grand old halls song Maggie May (or Keep Your Feet Still) seems to complement the action.